eabald/why-everyone-should-make-chat-app/notes.md

 ### G. In general, good craftsmanship

 If thats what you want, great.
-It will work.
+It will work just fine.

 ## 3. But, on the other hand, if we want to show off